joshskidmore/gpd-micropc-arch-guide/README.md

     initrd /initramfs-linux.img
     options rd.luks.name=[UUID]=luks root=/dev/mapper/rootvg-root rw fbcon=rotate:1

-The above systemd-boot entry will eventually be default, but for now, we need to duplicate that config to a mainline config at `/boot/loader/entries/arch-mainline.conf`:

-    title Arch Linux Mainline
-    linux /vmlinuz-linux-mainline
-    initrd /intel-ucode.img
-    initrd /initramfs-linux-mainline.img
-    options rd.luks.name=[UUID]=luks root=/dev/mapper/rootvg-root rw fbcon=rotate:1

 Of note is the kernel command line option `fbcon=rotate:1`.
 This will rotate any non-X content to the right (after reboot).